bluewitch/dwulf-manifesto/GameTheory/GameTheory.md

 - Skyrim
 - - What can I say, this is the D&D simulator the way the Gods meant it to be, with Mods you can turn this into a perfect setting for mini-movies and media.

-## Tarot
-Show the scary Tarot cards,
-or throw them to the wind.

-Your fate is tied to the song of bards, and to every mortal sin.

-Both high and low arcana magick, will weave your tale of fate. how love could be so tradgic, and the truth cannot relate.

-The cards they have no meaning, once they tell their story. from a vision you are weaning, a hint of fortune and glory.

-You still must know your craft, your tools sharpened and oiled.